Beliavsky/Fortran-tools-on-GitHub/README.md

 ### Static Analysis
 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.

+[Code Comprehension Assistance for Evidence-Based performance Tuning (CCA/EBT)](https://github.com/ebt-hpc/cca-ebt): extracts the syntactic/semantic structures from Fortran code and then provides outline views of the loop-nests and the call trees decorated with source code metrics.

 [flint](https://github.com/JonasToth/flint): Little linter for Fortran, with static analysis and formatting, by JonasToth

 [flint](https://github.com/marshallward/flint): aspires to be a Fortran parser, delinter, and analyser, by marshallward.
 For now, it is a Fortran tokenizer, with tools for parsing and automated documentation.